d4l-data4life/covapp/README.md

 The CovApp provides the following customization options:

 - change words or add a new language

+ ⚠️ **Note that there are several placeholder texts you must provide yourself.**
 - change colors
 - change the application logo